 Closer to the beginning of the season, the team suits can be purchased in person at D&J Sports (183 & Anderson Mill).
-D&J will also be at our Open House on April 18th with suits and fins for sale.
+D&J will also be at our 2022 Open House (date TBD) with suits and fins for sale.

 Every swimmer must wear a team swim cap at all swim meets.
 Swim caps are included in the cost of registration.

 A. Practice will not be cancelled due to rain alone.
 However, safety is our first priority.
 At the first sign of thunder or lightning, the pool will be cleared for 30 minutes.
 The clock will start over at each subsequent instance of thunder/lightning.
 The decision to cancel practice will be made by the head coach based on the current conditions as well as the forecast and will be communicated via one or more of the following ways: email blast to the team; Remind101 text; and Twitter, Facebook, or website update.

 A: The start time for swim meets can vary and are subject to change.
 However, they typically begin around 7:00am.
 You will receive an email a day or two before each meet with the timeline and other info.
 For home swim meets, swimmers are generally required to check in at the pool by 6:00 am.
 Check-in times for away meets are often around 6:15 or 6:30.
 Always check your email to verify the timeline for any specific meet.